neoncrypto/fam_detailing/index.md

 | **Exterior Detailing** | **Professional Exterior Cleaning & Paint Care**: hand wash (two-bucket method), clay bar treatment, one-step polish, premium wax/sealant, wheel cleaning, and tire shine. |
 | **Ceramic Coating** | **Advanced Paint Protection**: hand wash, clay bar decontamination, high-gloss polish, and **1-3 layers of ceramic coating** (depending on package).
 Provides up to **5+ years of durability**. |

+For full-transparency or if you're curious on what data we used to come up with our pricing model you can [check out our initial market research here.](https://neoncrypto.github.io/sparkleco/market_inquiry)

 🚗 **Membership plans with exclusive discounts coming soon!**

 ---